Sri Lanka : Integrated Road Investment Program

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Altogether around 120 workshops, training and seminars were conducted.
-Out of this 55 are related to the capacity development of road agencies (RDA, PRDA and Local Authorities).
-Approximately 340 staff members benefited.
+2. Altogether 135 workshops, training and seminars were conducted.
+Out of this 65 are related to the capacity development of road agencies (RDA, PRDA and Local Authorities).
+Approximately 450 staff members benefited.
+Rural road design standard, construction specification, and maintenance manual endorsed by RDA.

 |Summary of Environmental and Social Aspects|